[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 Kubernetes Liveness Probes

-In this article, we will take a look at liveness probes in Kubernetes (K8S), with some useful examples.
-Defining probes correctly can improve pod resilience and availability.
+In this article, we will look at liveness probes in Kubernetes (K8S) and provide useful examples.
+What we’ll cover:

-What is a Kubernetes Liveness Probe?
+What is a Kubernetes liveness probe?

 If the configured liveness probe is successful, no action is taken, and no logs are recorded.
 If it fails, the event is logged, and the kubelet kills the container according to the configured restartPolicy.

-What Other Probes Can I Use in Kubernetes?
+What other probes can I use in Kubernetes?

 Readiness probes

 Readiness probes monitor when the application becomes available.
 If it fails, no traffic will be sent to the Pod.
-These are used when an app needs configuration before it becomes ready.
+They are used when an app needs configuration before it becomes ready.
 An application may also become overloaded with traffic and cause the probe to fail, preventing more traffic from being sent to it, and allowing it to recover.
-If it fails, the endpoints controller removes the Pod.
+If it fails, the endpoint controller removes the Pod.

 If the readiness probe fails but the liveness probe succeeds, the kubelet determines that the container is not ready to receive network traffic but is still working to become ready.